Major 'NCIS' Character Leaves Show

-Even in its 18th season, the NCIS team proves they still have some surprises in store (fans are still waiting to see if its star Mark Harmon will also return for another season).
-Forensic psychologist Jack Sloane, played by Maria Bello, has left NCIS, and fans are still reeling.
-In Tuesday night's episode (March 2), Sloane revealed to Gibbs (Harmon) that she's saying goodbye to the investigation team for the peaceful life of Costa Rica –– in fact, she'd already placed a bid for a home in the South American country.
+Even in its 18th season, the NCIS team proves they still have some surprises in store.
+Forensic psychologist Jack Sloane, played by Maria Bello, had her final episode on NCIS, exiting the show during Tuesday's episode, and fans are still reeling.
+In the episode, Sloane revealed to Gibbs (Harmon) that she's saying goodbye to the investigation team for the peaceful life of Costa Rica –– in fact, she'd already placed a bid for a home in the South American country.
 The brief moment is interrupted by the sobering news that a school bus carrying four young girls was kidnapped by the Taliban in Afghanistan.
 The bus carried a message on the side: "SLOANE NCIS."

 Gibbs quickly discovers Sloane's real plan is to leave on her own to find the girls.
 “You can’t ground me when you don’t like the plan,” she says.
 “I can when I want you around,” Gibbs responds.
 “On NCIS, or on the planet?” she asks.
 “Both,” he states.
 Gibbs then demands two things: waiting for sat recon and hopefully some backup, and joining her.

 In the states, the team quickly gets ahold of a hacker who owes them a favor.
 They convince him to share the girls' location with the team, who then hands it over to Gibbs and Sloane.
-The duo comes in with a team of marines and rescue the kidnapped four.
+The duo comes in with a team of Marines and rescues the kidnapped four.

 However, the celebration is followed by heartbreak.
 Gibbs realizes Sloane may be leaving, but she's not going to Costa Rica as she previously said.
 Sloane decides to stay in Afghanistan and continue the work Darya started.
 “I did say I needed a change!” she says.